Skip to content

 App RegistrationMulti-tenant app for accessing client M365 data

-Storage AccountRequired by Azure Functions and alert deduplication
+Storage AccountRequired by Azure Functions, config, and alert deduplication

 Federated CredentialSecure authentication (no secrets needed)